timcdlucas/stats280/notes_and_ideas/Notes and idea.md

 #### loss functions

-The simplest loss functions are simply a measurement of how well out poorly the model and a set of parameters predicts the data. #stats280
+The simplest loss functions are simply a measurement of how well or poorly the model and a set of parameters predicts the response data (y). #stats280

-This can include things like the absolute error.
+This can include things like the absolute error (true y - predicted y ignoring the sign) or squared error ((true y - predicted y)^2). #stats280
 #### likelihood

 If you wanted to draw a line between statistics and machine learning (I don't) this wouldn't be a bad choice. #stats280